GoosefleetEO/allianceauth-buyback-program/README.md

 	- Alerts for mistakes in contracts such as missmatching price
 - Contract tracking history

-## Requirements
+## Step 1 - Prerequisites

 1. Buyback program is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)
 1. Buyback program needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
 Please make sure it is installed, before before continuing.

-## Installation
+## Step 2 - Install App

 1. Activate your venv ```source /home/allianceserver/venv/auth/bin/activate```
 1. Install the plugin ```pip install aa-buybackprogram```
-1. Add ```buybackprogram``` into your settings/local.py installed apps section
+1. Add ```'buybackprogram',``` into your settings/local.py installed apps section
 1. Run migrations ```python manage.py migrate```
 1. Collect static files ```python manage.py collectstatic```
 1. Reload supervisor
-1. Run the management commands in the next section

-## Update EVE Online API Application
+## Step 3 - Update EVE Online API Application
 Update the Eve Online API app used for authentication in your AA installation to include the following scopes:
 - `esi-contracts.read_character_contracts.v1`
 - `esi-contracts.read_corporation_contracts.v1`

-## Setup
+## Step 4 - Data Preload

 Buybackprogram requires a lot of data to function as it is designed to allow your clients to sell you any items that exsist in EVE.
 For this reason pre-loading all the date will take a while.

-### Type data
+### Preload Load Type Data

 To load type data run the command ```python manage.py buybackprogram_load_data```.
-This will start the preload of all `EveType`, `SolarSystem` and `EveTypeMaterial` objects.
+This will start the preload of all `EveType`, `SolarSystem`, `EveMarketGroup` and `EveTypeMaterial` objects.

 You can follow the progress of the load from your auth da

 > :warning: You will need to wait for the type data to load up before you can start to use the plugin.
-Trying to calculate prices for items that have not been preloaded into the database will result in 0 prices for the item degardless of your settings.
+Trying to adjust program settings while the required data has not been yet loaded may result in failure of adjusting the settings.

-### Price data
+### Preload Price Data

 After you have preloaded the type data you can preload price data into the database.
 Price data preloading is not mandatory but will speed up the first buyback calculations.